IBM Cloud

-IBM Cloud, (formerly known as Bluemix) is a set of cloud computing services for business offered by the information technology company IBM.
+IBM Cloud (formerly known as Bluemix) is a set of cloud computing services for business offered by the information technology company IBM.

 Services

-As of 2021, IBM Cloud contains more than 170 services including compute, storage, networking, database, analytics, machine learning, and developer tools.
+As of 2025, IBM states that its cloud infrastructure spans more than 60 data centers across 19 countries and six multizone regions.

 History

 SoftLayer

 SoftLayer Technologies, Inc. (now IBM Cloud) was a dedicated server, managed hosting, and cloud computing provider, founded in 2005 and acquired by IBM in 2013.
 SoftLayer initially specialized in hosting workloads for gaming companies and startups, but shifted focus to enterprise workloads after its acquisition.

 SoftLayer had bare-metal compute offerings before other large cloud providers such as Amazon Web Services.

 SoftLayer has hosted workloads for companies such as The Hartford, WhatsApp, Whirlpool, Daimler, and Macy's.